hrajend/SmMailService/README.md

 # SmMailService
 SmMailService is a REST based web service which exposes an API to send emails to multiple recipients (to, cc and bcc) along with multiple attachments using SendGrid or MailGun e-mailing services.
 Priority in which the e-mailing services should be used can be configured using application configurations.
 Please refer the service configurations to know further.

-# How to build ?

-## Pre-requisites
-Java - Open JDK 1.8.0_171

-Apache Maven 3.3.9

-## Steps

-* Clone this repo and traverse to the root of your local repo.
-* Run `mvn package`
-* Target binary will be generated in {root}/target/challenge-0.0.1-SNAPSHOT.jar

 # How to start the service ?

 * Clone this repo and traverse to {root}/release/.